Zoya-Hashmi/czsl/README.md

 ### Testing
 ```
     python test.py --logpath LOG_DIR
+    python test.py --logpath logs/conditional/mitstates
 ```
 where `LOG_DIR` is the directory containing the logs of a model.
+To run test script on test split, find the testset argument in DATASET.yml file in LOG_DIR and set it to "test".